UVLabs/location-picker-at-checkout-for-woocommerce/readme.txt

 - Detect current location of customer at checkout (Automatically or on click of a button)
 - Allow customers to pick their exact location using Google Maps
 - Autofill checkout fields with information pulled from Google Maps
+- Open directions to customers in Google Maps or Waze
 - Store Location Selector - Create multiple store locations and allow customers to choose the one they'd like to order from.
 - Show/Hide Map based on Shipping Method
 - Show/Hide Map based on Shipping Class